afozbek/100-days-of-code/r1-log.md

 # R1D93

 Today I started to learn how to send http request to custom api or server in Vue.
 I installed `vue-resource` library to send http requests

+# R1D94

+Today I started to learn how to do routing in Vue.js applications.
+I also looked new Vue CLI & axios.